DanielGrenehed/rustlang-book-notes/Chapter_3/readme.md

 You can use if expressions in let statements, simply write it inline ending with a semicolon, note that the result of the expression will have to return the same type in all branches of the expression or the compiler will error.

 There are three kinds of loops in Rust: loop, while and for.
 The keyword "break" can be used to exit the loop.
+Use for loops with element iterators for iterating over arrays since it provides more safety.

+You can use a Range, "(x..y)", to loop through all integers from x to y - 1.
+If you want you could make it go in reverse by doing "(x..y).rev()".